What is a Cookie?

 A cookie is a small piece of text sent to your browser by a website you visit.
-It helps the website to remember information about your visit, like your preferred language and other settings.
-That can make your next visit easier and the site more useful to you.
+It helps the website to remember information about your visit, like your preferred language, if you have viewed a pop-up and other settings.
+If your browser knows this information, it can make your next visit easier and the site more useful to you.
 Cookies play an important role.
 Without them, using the web would be a much more frustrating experience.

 This website uses analytics tools from Google (Google Analytics) and HotJar (HotJar LTD).
 We use these tools to help us understand how visitors engage with our website.
 Google uses a set of cookies to provide reports and statistics without personally identifying individual users.
 HotJar tracks page by creating heatmaps and recordings without personally identifying individual users.
 Hotjar will not capture any data inputted into forms.
 You can Learn more about Google Analytics here Analytics cookies and privacy information.
 And HotJar here https://help.hotjar.com/hc/en-us/articles/115011789248-Hotjar-Cookies .

 |_hjClosedSurveyInvites||Hotjar cookie.
 This cookie is set once a visitor interacts with a Survey invitation modal popup.
 It is used to ensure that the same invite does not re-appear if it has already been shown.||365 days|

 |_hjDonePolls||Hotjar cookie.
 This cookie is set once a visitor completes a poll using the Feedback Poll widget.
 It is used to ensure that the same poll does not re-appear if it has already been filled in.|

 |_hjMinimizedPolls||Hotjar cookie.
 This cookie is set once a visitor minimizes a Feedback Poll widget.
 It is used to ensure that the widget stays minimizes when the visitor navigates through your site.|